Celebrating Canada’s 150: Exploring Our Nature in Maple Ridge

 11944 Haney Place

 To honour reconciliation and to build stronger relationships with our First People, a visual art exhibition titled “Modern Legends: First Nations Art and Culture Today” will feature the work by Metro Vancouver/Southern BC aboriginal artists – Brandon Gabriel, Sonny Assu, Corey Moraes and Carrielynn Victor.
 In addition there will be some free public performances by Raven Spirit Dance and Ronnie Dean Harris.
-Further information available.
+Modern Legends at the ACT

 Celebrate the Night Fireworks